 It’s easier than ever to pay your rates online, just go to our online payment portal.

 A direct debit is where you give Council authority to deduct a specific amount from your bank account on a regular basis to cover your rates.
 Typically the value deducted is equivalent to the annual rates total divided by the number of payments per annum.
 Direct debit ensures that your rates are paid in full by 30 June each year and you do not incur any penalties .

-The Southland District Council offers ratepayers the option to pay their rates by weekly and fortnightly direct debit – and you can choose which day to pay.
+The Southland District Council offers ratepayers the option to pay their rates by direct debit by any of the following frequencies:

-Just download this form [PDF, 731 KB] and return it to:
+Just download direct debit form [PDF, 332 KB], fill in your details, sign, and return it to:

 Southland District Council

 15 Forth Street

 Payment via telephone or internet banking is available through most banks.
 These services allow you to pay your rates at any point in time and from anywhere in the country.